carldgosselin/virtual_reality/Project-3-Pokemon-Maze/README.md

 This project is focused on learning to code the scripts that bring everything to life.
 Skills include:

-Creating new C# scripts in Unity
+Creating new C# scripts in Unity<br>
-If then, loops, arrays, and other programming constructs Attaching scripts to objects
+If then, loops, arrays, and other programming constructs<br>
+Attaching scripts to objects<br>
-Using the built-in Monobehaviour methods
+Using the built-in Monobehaviour methods<br>
-Triggers and Gaze Based Interaction
+Triggers and Gaze Based Interaction<br>
-Creating, moving and animating objects procedurally Familiarization with the Unity documentation
+Creating, moving and animating objects procedurally<br>
+Familiarization with the Unity documentation<br>
-Scripting Dynamic UI Objects
+Scripting Dynamic UI Objects<br>
-Debugging
+Debugging<br>
-The Unity Event System.
+The Unity Event System.<br>
-Managing and Reloading scenes.
+Managing and Reloading scenes.<br>
-Controlling particle systems.
+Controlling particle systems.<br>
-Create an Audio Clip and playing sounds.
+Create an Audio Clip and playing sounds.<br>
-Waypoint Navigation System.
+Waypoint Navigation System.<br>
-Profiling scenes for performance.
+Profiling scenes for performance.<br>

 ## The final VR application